rhizomik/BESDUI/README.md

 # BESDUI

-Benchmark for End-User Structured Data User Interfaces (BESDUI) based on the [Berlin SPARQL Benchmark (BSBM)](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.
+The Benchmark for End-User Structured Data User Interfaces (BESDUI) is based on the [Berlin SPARQL Benchmark (BSBM)](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.
 BSBM is just used to provide the data to be explored.

-This is a cheap User Interface benchmark as it does not involve users but experts, who measure how many interaction steps are required to complete each of the benchmark tasks, if possible.
-This also facilitates comparing different tools without the bias that different end-user profiles might introduce.
-The way to measure this interaction steps and convert them to an estimate of the required time to complete a task is based on the [Keystroke-Level Model (KLM)](https://en.wikipedia.org/wiki/Keystroke-level_model)
+BESDUI is a cheap User Interface benchmark as it does not involve users but experts who measure how many interaction steps are required to complete each benchmark task.
+It also facilitates comparing different tools without the bias that different end-user profiles might introduce.
+The way to measure these interaction steps and convert them to an estimate of the required time to complete a task is based on the [Keystroke-Level Model (KLM)](https://en.wikipedia.org/wiki/Keystroke-level_model)

 Reference